outsidedav/swift/backend/kitura.md

   This creates an Xcode project in the same directory that you can then open.

 2. Set the Xcode target for the project.
-  To run the Kitura server, you must edit the scheme by clicking on the **project_name-Package** section on the toolbar and selecting the **project_name** target from the menu.
-You should also check that the target device is set to **My Mac**.
+  To run the Kitura server, you must edit the scheme by clicking the **project_name-Package** section on the toolbar and selecting the **project_name** target from the menu.
+Check that the target device is set to **My Mac**.

 3. Run the Kitura server locally
   Click on the **Run** button or use the `⌘+R` key shortcut to start the Kitura server.
-After the server has started you can check that some of the standard Kitura URLs are running:
+After the server has started, you can check that the following standard Kitura URLs are running:
   * Kitura Monitoring: [http://localhost:8080/swiftmetrics-dash/]()
   * Kitura Health check: [http://localhost:8080/health]()

-## Step 4.
-Adding additional REST APIs
+## Adding REST APIs
 A skeleton Kitura server is created, but it does not provide any REST APIs that can be used by an iOS application.
-Adding REST APIs in Kitura requires very little code.
-The following steps show how to add a REST API for `GET` request on `/meals`, which is designed to return the `Meal` objects stored by the Kitura server.
+Add REST APIs in Kitura with minimal coding.
+The following steps show how to add a REST API for `GET` request on `/meals`, which is designed to return the `Meal` objects that are stored by the Kitura server.

 1. Add a `Meal` struct to the `Sources/Application/Application.swift` file:
   Before the declaration of the App class, add the following to create a Meal struct that conforms to the Codable protocol: